|Nutrition Facts (per serving)|

 - Limoncello is a sweet dessert liqueur with a delicious lemon flavor.
 Many distilleries produce a version of limoncello, and some of the best come straight from Italy.
 If you have a local distillery, check with them because many microdistilleries today are producing a fantastic limoncello as well.
 Of course, if you are adventurous, you can always make your own limoncello.

 - When it comes to the tea, you have even more options.
 This drink would be best with a quality neutral-flavored tea; black tea is a favorite for iced tea.

 - A quick way to get more flavor out of your teas is to use the hot brewing method, which requires less than 5 minutes to steep (depending on the type of tea you choose).
 Once the tea is at its full flavor, chill it in the refrigerator until it is time to mix up a drink.

 - If you need to chill the tea quickly, simply place it in the freezer for about 5 to 10 minutes.
-Even this can be sped up by splitting the tea into smaller portions (just enough to make the first round of drinks) because the less liquid volume will cool faster than an entire batch.
+Even this can be sped up by splitting the tea into smaller portions (just enough to make the first round of drinks).

 How Strong Is the Bourbon Tea?

 To get a general idea, let's make a few assumptions: If you use an 80 proof whiskey and a 60 proof limoncello, the bourbon tea recipe is a gentle 11 percent ABV (22 proof).